jmeile/JMMidiBassPedalController/README.md

 If your file is saved on the same folder as *FootController.py*, then this should be enough:

 `python FootController.py --config "my-config.xml"`

+# Automatic start during system boot
+If you are planning to use the software, but you don't want to always start it manually, then you can use scheduled tasks on Windows or a service on Linux.
+You will find the needed files on the Automation folder.

+## Scheduled Task (Windows)

+You will find four files here:

+- **Start_FootController_Windows_Normal_Startup.xml**: this will schedule a task with the following parameters:
+  - Run whether the user is logged on or not
+  - Run with highest privileges
+  - Trigger at system startup
+  - Action > start a program:
+    - Program: "C:\Program Files\Python37\python.exe"
+    - Arguments: "C:\Users\my_user\Documents\JMMidiBassPedalController\src\FootController.py" --config="conf\bass-pedal-config.xml"
+    - Start in: C:\Users\my_user\Documents\JMMidiBassPedalController\src
+  - Start the task only if the computer is on AC power -> this is disabled
+- **Start_FootController_Windows_Verbose_Startup.xml**: this is essentially the
+  same as the previous task, but the "--verbose" switch is enabled, so, debug messages will be written to the log file.
+- **Start_FootController_Windows_Normal_Logon.xml**: this will schedule a task with the following parameters:
+  - Run whether the user is logged on or not
+  - Run with highest privileges
+  - Trigger at system logon of any user and delay for 30 seconds
+  - Action > start a program:
+    - Program: "C:\Program Files\Python37\python.exe"
+    - Arguments: "C:\Users\my_user\Documents\JMMidiBassPedalController\src\FootController.py" --config="conf\bass-pedal-config.xml"
+    - Start in: C:\Users\my_user\Documents\JMMidiBassPedalController\src
+  - Start the task only if the computer is on AC power -> this is disabled
+- **Start_FootController_Windows_Verbose_Logon.xml**: this is essentially the
+  same as the previous task, but the "--verbose" switch is enabled, so, debug messages will be written to the log file.

+You will need to edit those files and change the python and your script paths.
+After having done this, you need to open the Windows Task Scheduler as administrator (Do not do this as a normal user; otherwise it won't work).
+Then import the desired XML file.
+After you confirm the changes, Windows will ask you for a user name; it is important that you use a user with admin rights.

+Please also note that the tasks with the startup trigger will only work with physical MIDI ports, ie: USB to MIDI cable and it must be connected before starting the system.
+Virtual ports created with loopMIDI because those ports are only created after a user logins in the system.

+For the logon tasks, if working with physical ports, ie: USB to MIDI cable, then you can drop the delay.
+For testing purposes, ie: using loopMIDI virtual ports, you need a delay from at least 30 seconds because those ports are created some seconds after the user logons.

 ## Troubleshooting
 If your equipment is not reacting as expected, then you can proceed as follows.